trevorwslee/AWeatherClock/README.md

 With the `Slides` tab, you can add / remove photos for the idle slideshow
 * `⬅️` / `➡️` -- you use the `⬅️` / `➡️` buttons to review the slideshow photos
   - you select the photo to be deleted from the slideshow
-  - newly uploaded photo can be saved to the slideshow after the photo selected
+  - newly uploaded photo can be saved to the slideshow, positioned after the photo selected
 * `💾` / `🗑️` -- you delete the photo shown by double-pressing `🗑️`; the `💾` is for you to add the uploaded photo to the slideshow
 * Acquire photo to upload:
   - `🌍` / `💦` -- you trigger download of a random photo from the Internet by pressing `🌍`; `💦` is specifically for downloading a random photo from Unsplash